ICICLE-ai/organization-sic-classifier-for-smart-foodsheds/README.md

 ### Dataset Download Instructions

 ```
-bash
 git lfs install
 git clone https://huggingface.co/datasets/ICICLE-AI/organization-sic-code_smart-foodsheds

-After downloading, extract and place the unzipped data/ folder in the root directory (next to src/).
+Create a data/ folder in the root directory of your project (the same level as the src/ folder).
+After downloading the data, unzip it inside the data/ folder you just created.
 ```
 ### Dataset Variants